wizgurl101/wizgurl101/README.md

 Welcome to my Github profile, this is the place where I put my personal projects and ones from online courses I have taken or currently doing.

 ✨✨✨ What I’m currently learning in 2022:
-Improve on my typescript skills :D
+Improve on my typescript skills and to start dipping into mobile development with react-native:D

 <!---